dagster-io/dagster/python_modules/automation/automation/docker/images/README.md

 ### Publishing new integration images

 1. Update the git hash in `images/buildkite-integration-snapshot-builder/Dockerfile`.
+2. Ensure you are authed for ECR, e.g. by running
+   `aws ecr get-login-password --region us-west-1 | docker login --username AWS --password-stdin 968703565975.dkr.ecr.us-west-1.amazonaws.com`.
-2. Run: `dagster-image build-all --name buildkite-integration-snapshot-builder`
+3. Run: `dagster-image build-all --name buildkite-integration-snapshot-builder --dagster-version 0.9.20` with the appropriate version set.
-3. Run: `dagster-image snapshot -t integration`
+4. Run: `dagster-image snapshot -t integration`
-4. Then run `dagster-image build-all --name buildkite-integration`
+5. Then run `dagster-image build-all --name buildkite-integration --dagster-version 0.9.20` with the appropriate version set.
-5. Then run `dagster-image push-all --name buildkite-integration`
+6. Then run `dagster-image push-all --name buildkite-integration`
-6. Update `INTEGRATION_IMAGE_VERSION` and put up a diff with these planned changes.
+7. Update `INTEGRATION_IMAGE_VERSION` and put up a diff with these planned changes.

 ### Publishing new unit images